Shared Science offers early engineering activities that satisfy curious brains.

 Crazy Constructors build and test LEGO models, focusing on the work accomplished through simple machines, and learning about magnetism, torque, pulley systems, leverage, invention and design engineering along the way.

-Beginning Robotics and Programming.
+Beginning Robotics and Coding.

-Jr. FIRST LEGO League team members compete in the annual competition hosted at LEGOLAND in January.
-Members meet 6-8 dates September thru January, to build their model, participate in research field trips, and prepare their presentation based on the competition theme.
+Jr. FIRST LEGO League team members compete in the annual competition hosted at LEGOLAND in February.
+Members meet 6-8 dates October thru January, to build their model, participate in research field trips, and prepare their presentation based on the competition theme.

 FIRST LEGO League robotics team members compete in the annual local and regional competitions during November and December.
 Members meet twice weekly from late August thru November to build their competition robot, attend research field trips, and prepare their presentation which addresses key engineering challenges based on the competition theme.